splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 - How to increase developer efficiency to solve problems during deployment

-- How to utilize Splunk Observability Cloud to monitor and control consumption rates of Kubernetes
+- How to use Splunk Observability Cloud to monitor and control consumption rates of Kubernetes

 - How to improve ROI (Return on Investment)

 - How to improve MTTR (Mean Time To Resolution)

 - How to ensure and improve customer experience